Law reform in other jurisdictions

 This project will not consider the law relating to hate speech.
 A review of hate speech was on the Law Commission’s work programme but has been withdrawn by the Minister Responsible for the Law Commission.

 25 July 2024: Public safety and serious offenders: Review of preventive detention and post-sentence orders.
 In July, the Commission published a Preferred Approach Paper Here ora?
 Preventive measures for community safety, rehabilitation and reintegration.
 The paper contains proposed reforms to the laws that keep the community safe from people at high risk of serious sexual and violent reoffending.
-Submissions in response are due by 20 September 2024.
+The final report will be published in mid-2025.

 3 October 2024: Burial laws.
 Old graves could be reused, and closed burial grounds could be reopened to help manage the shortage of burial space, under proposals made by the Law Commission.